Home

 Murine plasma extracellular vesicles were isolated and loaded into a Nanoparticle Analyzer (Nanosight) to quantify particle concentration and size.

-Pulmonary Vascular Diseases, especially Pulmonary Arterial Hypertension (PAH), have been the focus of our research effort (Oliveira et al., 2017, 2018, 2019; Erewele, Castellon, Loya et al., 2022).
-PAH is a life-threatening disease highly incident in women, characterized by pulmonary vasoconstriction and vascular remodeling, which elevates the mean pulmonary arterial pressure and leads to right ventricular hypertrophy.
+Pulmonary Vascular Diseases, especially Pulmonary Arterial Hypertension (PAH), have been the focus of our research effort (Oliveira et al., 2017, 2018, 2019, 2024; Oliveira SD 2022, 2023; Erewele, Castellon, Loya et al., 2022; Marinho, Villarreal et al., 2023; Marinho, Villarreal, Loya, Oliveira, 2024; Silva, Puthanveetil, Oliveira, 2025; Villarreal et al., 2025 – under consideration).
+PAH is a life-threatening disease highly incident in women, characterized by pulmonary vasoconstriction and vascular remodeling, which elevates the mean PA pressure and leads to right ventricular hypertrophy.
 Among the signaling pathways contributing to PAH onset, deficiency of pulmonary BMPR2 expression contributes to the hyperactivation of profibrotic TGF-β and vascular remodeling.
-Although the primary cause of PAH is not fully clear, studies indicate that it results from chronic pulmonary inflammation.
+Although the primary cause of PAH may be multifactorial, studies indicate that it results from chronic pulmonary inflammation.
 Curiously, infection by the intravascular parasite Schistosoma mansoni recapitulates several aspects of widespread inflammation that lead to PAH, providing a unique model where molecular alterations leading to vascular cell hyperproliferation can be unraveled and hopefully leveraged for the development of clinical solutions for PAH.

 Additional Scientific Interests

 After infection, adult S. mansoni lays its eggs in the mesenteric circulation, which crosses the intestinal wall achieving the gut’s lumen or other organs, such as the liver, increasing its pressure.
 Liver bypass via collaterals alleviates the pressure in the portal system, but it also allows the translocation of eggs, toxins, & antigens into the lungs, ultimately causing Schistosomiasis-associated PAH.
-Understanding how these systems communicate is essential to uncover the onset & prevent the progression of vascular diseases (Oliveira, 2022a; 2022b).
+Understanding how these systems communicate is essential to uncover the onset & prevent the progression of vascular diseases (Oliveira, 2022; 2023; Silva, Puthanveetil, Oliveira, 2025).

 Anesthesia & Inflammation

 In collaboration with our peers, we observed that sevoflurane, a volatile anesthetic, is protective during sepsis-induced inflammation & transiently impairs NK cell activity.
 Moreover, we identified that sevo promotes the expression of iNOS in macrophages, killing bacteria in the peritoneal cavity & helping improve sepsis survival.
-Sepsis affects millions of patients worldwide and has high mortality; determining its molecular mechanisms is crucial to developing or repurposing therapeutic approaches (Gerber*, Fehr*, Oliveira** et al., 2019).
+Sepsis affects millions of patients worldwide; determining its molecular mechanisms is crucial to developing or repurposing therapeutic approaches (Gerber*, Fehr*, Oliveira** et al., 2019; Fehr V; Neff JB; Oliveira** et al., 2025 – in review).

 Virtual Science Communication

 Virtual platforms have arisen as a unique tool for science dissemination while uncovering new challenges.
 Undeniably, the diffusion of complex findings in an accessible way is challenging, but it is also a powerful strategy to combat the spread of misleading news.
-This scenario indicates the need for leveraging the internet to promote scientific findings & for new initiatives to combat scientific mistrust by stimulating communication among scientific & non-scientific community as a whole (Alfaidi*, Zhang*, Oliveira*, 2022 – GD col.: Casanova).
+This scenario indicates the need for leveraging the internet to promote scientific findings & for new initiatives to combat scientific mistrust by stimulating communication among scientific & non-scientific community as a whole (Alfaidi*, Zhang*, Oliveira*, 2022; Oliveira et al., 2024 – GD col.: Casanova).

 Latest News